Full remote mode

 You can make the newly created toolchain the default one (for this, move it to the top of the toolchains list by clicking ).
 When set as default, the remote toolchain is used for all the projects you create and open in CLion.

-Note that if you set the remote toolchain as default, the default CMake profile will connect to it automatically, so you do not need to configure a separate CMake profile for it.
+For CMake projects, if you set the remote toolchain as default, the default CMake profile will connect to it automatically, so you do not need to configure a separate CMake profile for it.

-Create the corresponding CMake profile
+(CMake) Create the corresponding CMake profile

 Check and adjust the deployment configuration